DanDobrick/DanDobrick.github.io/README.md

 # dandobrick.com

 Repo to house the code + assets for [my personal website](https://dandobrick.com/).
-This was written in 2016 with minimal changes and is desperate for an update.
+Cobbled together from 2016 code with some 2020 updates.

 # TODO:
-- Replace jquery with vanilla js
+- Stick footer to bottom
-- Add link to PDF resume instead of using iframe.
+- Add link to blog
+- clean up css